Fish Report 4/20/17

-We have had a historic winter as you have heard!
-We will definitely be getting the flushing flows that we need to clean out our stream and create the much needed habitat for our fish to grow and flourish.
-We went on an exploratory walk of the creek yesterday and were very pleasantly surprised at how many fish we saw and how many big fish we saw!
-You may know that CDFW put over 6,000 fish in the public sections of Hot Creek last fall and are slated to put another 12,000 in this season.
+As you have heard by now, we have had one of the biggest snow packs of all time!
+Mammoth Mountain has had over 50 FEET of snow this winter.
+All of your prayers for snow have been answered!
+We will definitely be getting the flushing flows that we need to clean out our stream and create the habitat for our fish.
+CDFW put over 6,000 fish in the public sections of Hot Creek last fall and are slated to put another 12,000 in this season and next.
 The fish have moved around and it has certainly made a difference in our fish numbers!
 Combined with the water we will have this year, I believe that Hot Creek will fish as well as it ever has this season!

 Please read the press release from D.F.W. at the bottom of this page!